-Graduating and Getting My Shit Together: The Post-Grad Struggle
+Graduating & Getting My Sh*t Together: The Post-Grad Struggle

 My college experience was anything but normal.
-Between attending three different schools and graduating with both an associate degree and a bachelor's degree by the age of 20, it's honestly been a whirlwind.
+Between attending three different schools and graduating with both an Associates degree and a Bachelor's degree by the age of 20, it's honestly been a whirlwind.
 But before we get into all of that let's take it alllll the way back to the beginning.

 What I really got was an average of five hours of sleep every night, a shitload of homework, classes where I never understood exactly what the f**k was going on, and a two-hour bus commute to and from school every day.
 Add two jobs into the mix (because one just wouldn't do it) and I was a complete mess.
 On the days where I actually decided to go to class, I was extremely tired and overwhelmed.
 At the end of the semester, I made the decision that I wasn't going to go back and enrolled at a community college.

 Although I was a little upset by the entire situation, I made a promise to myself to do better at the community college and get back to a four-year school.
 I thrived at the community college, not only were the classes super easy but I was also with all of my friends and felt way less lonely than I did at my previous institution.
 Three full semesters, two summer sessions, and one winter session later I had finished all of the degree requirements and transferred.